-He vows this with all his heart, but it is of course contingent on him finding a way out of this hole, this rope and this root when he hasn’t even the strength right now to hardly move.
-Where does he gain the strength from, there is no food or water or shelter from the hot sun above to be had within his reach?
-From everything he can see around him, he is doomed to die where he is once he loses all the strength and hope he has left, which feels like precious little.
+He vows this with all his heart, but it is, of course, contingent on him finding a way out of this hole, this rope and this root when he hasn’t even the strength right now to move.
+Where does he gain the strength from?
+There is no food or water or shelter from the scorching sun above to be had within his reach?
+From everything he can see around him, it doomed him to die where he is once he loses all the strength and hope he has left, which feels like precious little.

-A short distance from the hole, things begin to change really quick.
-Looking up we see things that look black flying towards us.
+A short distance from the hole, things change really quick.
+Looking up, we see unexplainable black things flying towards us.
 I can’t describe them at all, they’re just “black”.
 They are coming from every direction and there are a lot of them.
-It’s obvious to us that this is what has had this small lamb prisoner and they were really mad and determined to take him back.
+It’s obvious to us that this is the enemy that’s had this small lamb prisoner and they were really mad and determined to take him back.

-This is that moment that the old man told us about that he could not fully prepare us for!
-These are the feelings he tried to describe to us we may feel that we had to reach way inside and overcome, this is the sight that has melted the hearts with fear of many a strong warrior!
+This is that moment the old man told us about that he could not fully prepare us for!
+These are the feelings he tried to describe to us.
+All three of us had to reach way inside and overcome the fear that was very real and strong.
+This is the sight that has melted the hearts with fear of many a powerful warrior!

-Through my mind raced the memories of all the old man has said and instilled in me.
+Through my mind raced the memories of all the old man had instilled in me.
 These memories became the very strength I need now to fight the battle before me.
-I am confident that the exact same thing is rushing through the minds of my two friends.
+I am confident the same thing is rushing through the minds of my two friends.

-I knew I couldn’t fight holding the little lamb and while it concerned me greatly to have to set him down, I knew I must to be able to wield my sword as I must.
-I spoke to the little lamb, who is now trembling in fear and understandably so, and told him that he too had to reach way inside and find enough strength to just walk.
-We would do everything else and would defend him with our lives but he had to walk toward that hill in the distance.
+I knew I couldn’t fight holding the little lamb and while it concerned me greatly, to have to set him down; I knew I must be able to wield my sword with all I had.
+So I spoke to the little lamb, who is now trembling in fear and understandably so, and told him he too had to reach way inside and find enough strength to just walk.
+We would do everything else and would defend him with our lives, but he had to walk toward that hill in the distance.

-As we had been trained over and over, we instinctively formed a triangle around the little lamb on the ground.
-One friend was at the lead, one at the rear right and me at the rear left.
-With all we had we swung our swords, keeping all those black things, whatever they were, from reaching this lamb they so desperately wanted to take back.
-It was tougher than any training we all recalled and thoughts constantly entered our minds that we had to overcome with memories of what we’d been taught.
+As well trained over and over, we instinctively formed a triangle around the little lamb on the ground.
+One friend was in the lead, one at the rear right and me at the rear left.
+With all we had, we swung our swords, keeping all those black things, whatever they were, from reaching this lamb they so desperately wanted to take back.
+It was tougher than any training we all recalled and thoughts constantly entered our minds that we had to overcome with memories instilled in us for this reason.
 It was as if the old man was there with us, talking us through this.
-We couldn’t see him right now but it felt as if I could hear him encouraging me and transferring his strength and confidence into me that we could do this.
+We couldn’t see him right now, but it felt as if I could hear him encouraging me and transferring his strength and confidence into me, ensuring we could do this.
 We swung our swords in every direction as hard as we could for a long time and eventually, the black things gave up and simply disappeared.

-I don’t recall the remainder of the trip home, I just remember making that last step up the hill with the lamb back in my arms and handing him into the arms of the old man.
-Once again, I was the recipient of the old man’s smile as he simply said to us all “well done!”.
+I don’t recall the rest of the trip home.
+I just remember making that last step up the hill with the lamb back in my arms and handing him into the arms of the old man.
+Once again, I was the recipient of the old man’s smile as he simply said to us all, “well done!”.